flaskevann/FileEncryption/README.md

 # FileEncryption

 A tool for encrypting and decrypting files using AES-GCM cryptography.

-Built using NET Core.
+Built using NET Core so it can be copied or imported into any kind of NET project and be taken full advantage of.

-Has a nice and simple GUI client where files can be dragged and dropped.
+Has a GUI client that works well with Windows, where files can be dragged and dropped when encrypting/decrypting.

-The GUI client can only run on Windows.
-However, the main library can be used anywhere in other circumstances.
+## User Manual

 Se <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots.

+## License

+Has a regular MIT license.